jjmurdock1123/NBA-Tanking-Watch-Index/README.md

 # NBA Tanking Watch Index

+MIT 15.285 Sports Strategy & Analytics, Spring 2026

 Justine Murdock, Owen Bao, Justin Che

-MIT 15.285 Sports Strategy & Analytics, Spring 2026.

 As a statistical detection of intentional tanking in the NBA, the project asks a question relevant to the league office: **can on-court and roster-deployment data distinguish a team that is *trying to lose* from a team that is simply bad?**